Snaacky/thewiki/docs/guides/playback.md

 [mpv](https://mpv.io) has a built-in high-quality profile called `gpu-hq` which enables better upscaling algorithms (`scale=spline36`, `cscale=spline36`, `dscale=mitchell`).
 By default, mpv uses `spline36`. *This option is necessary to enable even if you use an external shader, as it can act as a fallback.*

 !!!
-`gpu-hq` enables debanding by default, which is not recommend for high quality sources.
+`gpu-hq` enables debanding by default, which is not recommended for high-quality sources.
 It should be followed by `deband=no`.
 !!!

 #### Recommended Shaders